|

 Babies

-Before you have your baby, you must ensure you are eating a healthy
+Before you have your baby, you must ensure you are aware of the need

-diet, not smoking or drinking and primarily are getting enough folic
+, not smoking or drinking and making sure you are getting enough folic

 acid.
-By doing so you ensure your baby is getting all the essential
+By doing so you are ensuring your baby is getting all the essential

-When your baby is born, keeping yourself healthy is essential, as this
+When your baby is born, keeping yourself healthy is crucial, as this

 provides babies with all the essential nutrients they need for the first